csmberkeley/website/README.md

 ### Updating Bios and Images
 (bios not yet implemented stay tuned)

-#### Team
+#### Exec
-To add more team members, create an appropriately naned JSON file under `src/data/team` (see the examples in that folder).
+To add more exec members, create an appropriately naned JSON file under `src/data/team` (see the examples in that folder).
 Its contents should be a list of JSON objects, each with `name`, `img` (the name of the image file under `public/img/team`), and `position` string properties.
 This interface is declared in `src/pages/Team.tsx`.

 To add the images for exec, just add the appropriate image in `public/img/team`.
 Try to follow the naming scheme of `firstname-lastname-semester.extension`, if possible.

+Once bios are in, you'll need to manually filter exec bios and generate `src/data/bios/exec.json`.

 ## Credits
 This site uses the [Materialize](https://materializecss.com/) design kit.